Sreehari05055/PythonProjects/README.md

-# 1) Credential_gui.py :  This is a Python script that implements a credential management system with a graphical user interface (GUI) using Tkinter and so the layout might be different on different devices and the same code can produce slightly different results on Windows, macOS, and Linux.
-The system allows users to login, signup, and reset their passwords.
-It uses a text file to store user credentials, which are encrypted using ROT13.
-The system also sends a one-time password (OTP) to the user's email address for password reset.
+# 1) Credential_gui.py :  This project is a simple user authentication system using Python and MySQL.
+It allows users to sign up, log in, and reset their passwords.
+The passwords are encoded using the ROT13 algorithm.
+     The system also includes functionality for sending an OTP (One-Time Password) via email for password reset purposes.
+      1) Ensure you have a MySQL server running.
+      2) Create a database named 'credentials'
+      3) Modify the connection parameters (host, user, password, database) in the script to match your MySQL setup.
+      4) install MySQL connector 'pip install mysql-connector-python'.
+      5) Update the database connection details in the script (host, user, password), and you can proceed to run the script in your Python environment

-# 2) Cat_shelter.py : This program, cat_shelter.py, is a command-line application that processes cat activity records stored in daily text files.
+# 2) Cat_shelter.py : This program (an Academic project), cat_shelter.py, is a command-line application that processes cat activity records stored in daily text files.
 Each file contains one line per cat activity, with entry and departure times represented in minutes since midnight.
-The program can be run with a specific daily file as an argument, such as python3 cat_shelter.py cat_shelter_1.txt, to analyze the records for that day.
+The program can be run with a specific daily file as an argument, such as 'python3 cat_shelter.py cat_shelter_1.txt', to analyze the records for that day.